Will.i.am: 2000–2003: Lost Change, Elephunk and Must B 21

 Following the release of Bridging the Gap, Will began recording his first solo release, Lost Change, which was the official soundtrack to the film of the same name.
 Featuring collaborations with Medusa, Planet Asia and Terry Dexter, the album was a critical success.

 In November 2001, work began on a third Black Eyed Peas album, Elephunk.
 Development of the album began on November 2, 2001, and was released just under two years later in 2003.
 At the time of development, only will.i.am, apl.de.ap and Taboo were to feature on the album.
 During the production of "Shut Up" (the second single released from the album), they realized that a female vocal would work well with the song.
 Originally, Nicole Scherzinger (lead singer of the Pussycat Dolls) was approached to make a guest appearance on the record.
 She was forced to decline because she already was signed to a contract with Eden's Crush.
 Danté Santiago then introduced Fergie to will.i.am, whom she impressed with her vocal talents.
 She immediately bonded with the band and became a permanent member of the Peas, and her photo was printed onto the album cover.
 Lyricist Robbie Fisher, who has been working closely with the band since the beginning stages of the album, composed nine out of the fourteen tracks.
-In the United States, Elephunk reached number 14 on the Billboard Top 200 and is their first album to chart in the top 15.
+In the United States, Elephunk reached number 14 on the Billboard 200 and became their first album to chart in the top 15.
 It gained even more commercial success internationally, particularly in the UK Album Charts where it reached number 3.
 It has sold over 1.6 million copies in the UK and 8.5 million copies worldwide.
-The singles "Where Is the Love?" and "Shut Up" reached number 1.
-"Hey Mama" has been used for several advertisements including advertisements for Apple and iTunes.
-"Let's Get It Started" also received universal acclaim in the media section where a cover version of the song appears in the film Hot Tub Time Machine.
-After the success of Elephunk, the Peas were approached by EA games to feature some of their music on the 2004 game The Urbz.
+After the success of Elephunk, the group was approached by Electronic Arts to feature some of their music on the 2004 game The Urbz.
 They remixed some of the tracks on Elephunk and translated it into Simlish and created new tracks for the game.
 They also feature in the game as playable characters.